khaleej-vacc/documentation-site/docs/General Operating Procedures/Bahrain International Airport/02-delivery.md

 ***IFR Departure Clearance Example***

-> **DLV Controller:** _**"GFA178, You are cleared to Dubai via the N697 Airway to SODAK, after departure fly heading 345 degrees, initial altitude 4000ft, squawk 4212"**_
+> **DLV Controller:** _**"GFA178, cleared to Dubai via the N697 Airway to SODAK, after departure fly heading 345 degrees, initial climb 4000ft, squawk 4212"**_

 The DLV Controller **must** obtain a full and correct read back of the departure clearance.
 If they do not, then the pilot must be challenged to read back the full and correct departure clearance.

 ***Challenge Example***

 > **DLV Controller:** _**"GFA178, Negative.
-You are cleared to Dubai via the N697 Airway to SODAK, after departure fly heading 345 degrees, initial altitude 4000ft, squawk 4212"**_
+Cleared to Dubai via the N697 Airway to SODAK, after departure fly heading 345 degrees, inital climb altitude 4000ft, squawk 4212"**_

 !!!node "Be Paitent and Assist"
-    If you are required to challenge a pilot for a correct readback, repeat it back clearly and slowly to ensure the pilot has opportunity to understand the information provided
+    If you are required to challenge a pilot for a correct readback, repeat it back clearly and slowly to ensure the pilot has opportunity to understand the information provided.
+Be mindful that there are always new joiners to the VATSIM network, so assisting them is key!

-Once the pilot has correctly read back the clearance, if the pilot did not provide the Current ATIS Letter and/or QNH on initial contact, the DLV Controller will provide this to the pilot once read back has been provided.
+Once the pilot has correctly read back the clearance, if the pilot did not provide the current ATIS letter on initial contact, the DLV Controller will provide this to the pilot once read back has been provided.

-> **DLV Controller:** _**"GFA178, Read Back is correct, Information Alpha is current, QNH 1001"**_
+> **DLV Controller:** _**"GFA178, read back is correct, information Alpha is current, report when ready for push and start."**_

-When the aircraft has reported ready for push and start they will be transferred to the SMC Controller and it is to be assumed by the SMC Controller that the pilot has a **correct clearance and has confirmed the latest ATIS Letter and Local QNH.**
+When the aircraft has reported ready for push and start they will be transferred to the SMC Controller and it is to be assumed by the SMC Controller that the pilot has a **correct clearance and has confirmed the latest ATIS Letter.**

 ### 2.1.1 Airway Clearances
 Due to the lack of Standard Instrument Departures out of Bahrain all aircraft should provided with an airway clearance followed by an initial heading to fly after departure.
 The initial heading that the aircraft is given is based on their direction of flight (see Section 2.2 Departure Procedures) however the initial heading is to take them in the direction of the airway they have filed from the **BHR VHF Omnidirectional Range (VOR)**.

-The BHR VOR is located on the approach path to RWY30R prior to the threshold, this VOR has multiple airways associated to it, pilots will typically file a Flightplan (FPL) which starts at BHR then an airway to take them into en-route environment.
+The BHR VOR is located on the approach path to RWY30R prior to the threshold, this VOR has multiple airways associated to it, pilots will typically file a flightplan (FPL) which starts at BHR then an airway to take them into en-route environment.

 So an aircraft with the following route string **BHR A453 DAVUS** would be cleared to their destination via the A453 Airway to DAVUS.